- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 Health informatics managers collect, process, and analyze clinical data concerning everything from treatment plans and patient outcomes to infection rates and billing.
 With the latest data analysis tools and techniques at their fingertips, health informatics managers use data to make the most informed decisions possible concerning patient care.

-Health informatics managers, who fall under the broader BLS category of computer and information systems managers within companies and enterprises, earned an annual average salary of $148,290, according to 2019 BLS stats.
+Health informatics managers, who fall under the broader BLS category of computer and information systems managers within companies and enterprises, earned a median salary of $148,290, according to 2019 BLS stats.

 #5 Pharmaceutical Product Rep